You want smart political talk without the meltdowns?

 Where in Alabama are you?

-No, actually I'm in Phoenix, Arizona.
+No, actually, I'm in Phoenix, Arizona.

-I don't know why it's Katie, why did you put up George and Alabama?
+Why did you put up George in Alabama?

-He's not in Alabama, he's in Phoenix.
+He's in Phoenix.

 What happened?